jordansissel/sysadvent/2011/08/article.md

               CGroup: name=systemd:/system/rsyslog.service

 Remember that stop and start only affect the current run-time and don't impact other events that might cause rsyslog to start (like the system booting).
-You can disable things fairly intuitively:
+For that, you'll want enable and disable.
+You can disable things fairly
+intuitively:

     % sudo systemctl disable rsyslog.service
     rm '/etc/systemd/system/multi-user.target.wants/rsyslog.service'